Intrusion Detection Message Exchange Format

+IDMEFv2

+An update of the IDMEFv1 format is being specified as an Internet Draft at IETF since 2022.
+A final experimental version is awaited for 2027.
+This new version is extended to all type of incidents, cyber, physical and natural hazards.

 IDMEF

 The purpose of IDMEF is to define data formats and exchange procedures for sharing information of interest to intrusion detection and response systems and to the management systems that may need to interact with them.
 It is used in computer security for incidents reporting and exchanging.
 It is intended for easy automatic processing.

 IDMEF is a well-structured object-oriented format, which consists of 33 classes containing 108 fields, including three mandatory: